ember-learn/ember-blog/source/2020-11-20-the-ember-times-issue-168.md

 ## [ember-bootstrap Octane updates 🏎](https://github.com/kaliber5/ember-bootstrap)

-[kaliber5/ember-bootstrap](https://github.com/kaliber5/ember-bootstrap) v4.4.0 was recently released, continuing their incremental Octane rewrite.
+[kaliber5/ember-bootstrap](https://github.com/kaliber5/ember-bootstrap) v4.4 was recently released, continuing their incremental Octane rewrite.
 Tootips and popovers have been refactored to Glimmer components.
-Details can be found in the [changelog](https://github.com/kaliber5/ember-bootstrap/blob/master/CHANGELOG.md).

-Future plans are ...
+For ember-bootstrap's 4.x cycle, the overarching goal is to incrementally rewrite all components to Glimmer components.
+The team is also aiming to replace all computed properties with tracked properties.
+These changes have been possible because all components were refactored to tagless components.
+Other highlights from ember-bootstrap 4.x include adding Embroider compatibility (including `staticComponents`) and dropping support for subclassing components.
+As a replacement, users can now build a component library on top of ember-bootstrap, in a change that improves the developer experience.
+For more details, check out the [changelog](https://github.com/kaliber5/ember-bootstrap/blob/master/CHANGELOG.md).

 ---